dunno about that dad, those are pretty serious bell bottoms! i like

 Wednesday, 25 July 2012

-G'day all, this is the eastern edge of the Ballaarat commercial district, the corner of Victoria Street and Main Road which was the junction for the Victoria Street and Mount Pleasant lines, the right hand rail of the latter is visible at the bottom right corner of the frame.
+The eastern edge of the Ballaarat commercial district, the corner of Victoria Street and Main Road which was the junction for the Victoria Street and Mount Pleasant tram lines, the right hand rail of the latter is visible at the bottom right corner of the frame.

 I remember that it was a Sunday afternoon and the lack of life in the street certainly points to that.
 Sunday was certainly still the day of rest back then.